RelatedSMPP Load Balancer

 SMPP requirements and resources

-SMPP is the Short Message Peer-to-Peer protocol for conveying SMS operations.
-An SMPP client can be used to connect to an SMSC or SMS gatewat using the SMPP protocol.
-An SMPP account can easily be obtained for using the Tyr SMS Gateway or SMSC Simulator.
+SMPP is the Short Message Peer-to-Peer protocol and is used by applications for sending and receiving SMS.
+An SMPP client can be used to connect to an SMSC or SMS gateway using the SMPP protocol.
+An SMPP account, including special Developer accounts, can quickly and easily be obtained for using the Melrose Labs Tyr SMS Gateway or SMSC Simulator.
 The following are required to send SMS with SMPP:

 - SMPP Protocol [reference]